-Have naturally curly hair and don’t know your hair texture?
+Have naturally curly hair and don’t know about natural hair textures?
 It’s not too late to learn.
-Not all natural hair textures are the same and it’s important to identify what type of curl pattern and texture you have so you know how to care for and style your hair.
+Not all-natural hair textures are the same and it’s important to identify what type of curl pattern and texture you have so you know how to care for and style your hair.

 With so many different natural hair textures out there, you might not know where to begin.
-To help make the process a bit more easier, we’ve decoded the different textures of natural hair.
-Read on to find out different natural hair textures to help identify what yours is and thank us later:
+To help make the process a bit easier, we’ve decoded the different textures of natural hair.

 Natural Hair Textures 101: Here’s How to ID Your Curls

-Like all natural hair type, hydration is key.
-Moisturize and style 3A natural hair patterns with a lightweight conditioning cream like Dove Quench Absolute Supreme Creme Serum.
-This formula will help you maintain hydrated and defined curls while keeping frizz to a minimum.
+Like all-natural hair types, hydration is key.
+Moisturize and style 3A natural hair patterns with a lightweight conditioning cream like SheaMoisture Coconut & Hibiscus Curl & Style Milk.

 Type 3B and C

 Natural hair textures that fall under the 3B and C categories range from beautiful bouncy ringlets to tight corkscrews as shown in the picture above.
-Since type 3B and C hair has a lot more body to it, it gets easily tangled and dry, too.
+Since type 3B and C hair has a lot more body to it, it is more susceptible to tangles and dryness.

 Have you got a head full of tight coils?
 Then you fall into the 4A category.
 The Type 4 family can be characterized as the driest texture, as sebum from your scalp has a harder time traveling down your hair strands since your hair is so tightly coiled.

 With Type 4A hair, coils still have a visible curl pattern, just like this above model has.
-As you can see, her curls are dense, tightly curled and smaller in width.
+As you can see, her curls are dense, tightly curled, and smaller in width.
 To care for this hair type, be sure to add a moisturizing shampoo and conditioner into your routine.
-Use Love Beauty and Planet Purposeful Hydration Shea Butter & Sandalwood Shampoo and Conditioner for moisturized hair.

 In this example, this model’s curl factor is less noticeable and has more of a Z-shape to it, which you can tell by the sharp angles and way the hair bends.
 This shape can make 4B hair appear to look much shorter than it is (which is known as shrinkage).